the-krafty-koder/mastering/notes/books/system-design-interview/s3-storage.md

   2. Relational DB: slower writes, fast reads (better for write-once, read-many).
 - Mapping is local to each node, so no need for a shared DB.
 - Solution: use SQLite on each node — lightweight, file-based, and easy to manage.

+# Durability

+Data reliability is extremely important.

+1. Hardware failure

+   - Replicate data across multiple hard drives, preferably 3.
+   - Instead of just replicating data (like 3x replication), data is split, encoded, and stored across multiple nodes so it can be reconstructed even if some parts are lost.

+2. Data corruption - use a checksum algorithm eg MD5 on the data before and after transmission to verify correctness.

+# Metadata data model

+Database schema needs to support:

+    1. Finding object id by object name.
+    2. Inserting and deleting object based on object name.
+    3. List objects in a bucket sharing the same prefix.

+- Usually a limit on how many buckets a user can have.Spread read request load on the bucket table amongst multiple db servers.
+- Shard the object table

+# Object versioning

+- To support versioning, the object table for the metadata store has a column called object_version that is only used if versioning is enabled.
+Instead of overwriting the existing record, a new record is inserted with the same bucket_id and object_name as the old record, but with a new object_id and object_version.
+- When we delete an object, all versions remain in the bucket and we insert a delete marker.
+- A delete marker is a new version of the object, and it becomes the current version of the object once inserted.
+Performing a GET request when the current version of the object is a delete marker returns a 404 Object Not Found error.

+# Optimizing upload of large files

+- Use a multipart upload.
+Slice a large object into smaller parts and upload independently.
+After all the parts are uploaded, the object store re-assembles the object from the parts.

+# Garbage collection

+- Process of automatically reclaiming storage space no longer used.
+Few things can cause this:
+  1. An object is marked as deleted via a delete marker without actually being deleted.
+  2. Orphan data - half uploaded multipart uploads.
+  3. Corrupted data - data that failed checksum verification.